What is my “Disability Date” for SSDI?

 Consult with a Skilled SSDI Attorney About Your Disability Date

 While this overview of determining your disability date may be useful, many claims do not fall neatly within the two-prong test.
 Approval of your SSDI claim hinges on the accuracy of your disability date, so you should work with an experienced attorney to ensure there are no delays in receiving benefits.
-Please contact Steinhardt, Siskind and Associates, LLC for more information or to schedule a consultation.
+Please contact Steinhardt, Siskind and Lieberman, LLC for more information or to schedule a consultation.
 We have several offices in Maryland, including Glen Burnie, Owings Mills, Ellicott City, and Annapolis.